Our Professional Team

 Rosalinde’s working background has been very varied, including P.A to the Principal of a London University, Director’s P.A. and Events Manager for a Housing Association, Customer Liaison Manager for a frozen food company and later for a large department store chain.
 Before the merge of the two synagogues in 2017, she had worked at Hendon for 20 years as Synagogue Manager and Marriage Secretary.
 Having a much smaller staff at Hendon, her role encompassed all sorts of responsibilities including supporting couples approaching marriage, supporting those sadly bereaved and managing general synagogue matters.
 It also gave her the privilege of working and supporting Rabbi Steven Katz, other associated Rabbis and various active synagogue committees.
 She worked alongside four Chairmen [one twice!] and was welcomed to the privy of many hundreds of Council and Honorary Officer discussions, taking minutes and keeping confidential files.
 She learned so much about synagogue life and the empathy that is needed working within the Jewish community and has enabled her to bring combined skills to her role here at EHRS dealing with all matters Membership.
 Rosalinde lives locally in Harrow Weald with her husband with whom she has two sons and daughter in laws, five adorable grandchildren and one fluffy white dog.
 She loves walking, particularly on Bentley Priory before work each morning and has completed five JNF fund raising Walks for Water in Israel.
 She actively fundraised for the British Friends of Israel War Disabled and with her committee colleagues, host a delegation of Israeli war veterans each summer.
 She also loves to travel, particularly cruising and to visit the theatre and cinema all as much as possible.

 Bonnie says that 118 Stonegrove is an address that filled her childhood with so much joy and experience, and helped to shape her adulthood.
 Special friendships were established here for her and she is happy to say that many of those still exist today.
 She of course remembers it as EDRS, participating in the youth clubs and summer schemes as a young child, and taking to the Bimah to become Bat Mitzvah in 1994.
 She was trained as a junior youth leader; from there she decided to take that passion further and study Youth & Community Work at university, filling the role of Part Time Youth Worker in the Community Centre whilst she studied.
 Apart from her many years in the youth work sector, she has worked in healthcare, customer service management, and as the Community & Membership Administrator at Alyth Synagogue.
-Her role here at EHRS as the Marketing, Communications & Events Officer is constantly filled with creativity, and she thoroughly enjoys working within this, as she says ‘her wonderful community.’
-In her spare time, Bonnie is a keen cook and baker, TV & film watcher, and animal lover.
+Her role here at EHRS since 2017 as the Marketing and Communications Officer is constantly filled with creativity, and she thoroughly enjoys working within this, as she says, ‘her wonderful community.’
+Bonnie is a keen cook and baker, TV & film watcher, and animal lover.

 Ros Warshaw - Finance Assistant